-The Psychiatric Mental Health Track prepares advanced practice nurses to provide pharmacologic and non-pharmacologic therapies to meet mental health needs of individuals and families across the lifespan.
+The Psychiatric Mental Health Nurse Practitioner (PMNNP) track prepares advanced practice nurses to provide pharmacologic and non-pharmacologic therapies to meet mental health needs of individuals and families across the lifespan.
 Special focus includes opportunities to practice in interdisciplinary settings providing behavioral health and psychiatric services.

 What Can I Do With This Degree?